quangnamng/openraveros/README.md

 Install trimesh (needed for working with OpenRAVE objects)
 ```
-pip install control trimesh # needed for working with OpenRAVE objects
+pip install control trimesh
-# if fail, try this:
+# if the above fails, try this:
 pip install --no-deps control trimesh
 ```